danquan/cope-docs/docs/README.md

-# VNOJ: Modern Online Judge
+# COPE: CSP Online Judge

 This documentation aims to guide you through installing your own VNOJ instance.